LindaOjo/Lindaojo.com/content/blog/articles/Darkmode-using-css-variables - Vue JS.md

 ---
 title: "Darkmode using CSS variables - Vue JS"
 duration: "3 minutes"
 excerpt: "Dark Mode!
 Dark Mode!
 Dark Mode!
-Everybody loves it, you want it!
+Everybody wants it!
 That's why you are here and I will help you achieve it in Vue JS!
 Let's get our variables."
-date: "2020-10-28"
+date: "2020-11-02"
 isBlogPost: true
 ---
 Dark Mode!
 Dark Mode!
 Dark Mode!
-Everybody wants it and you want it too!
+Everybody wants it!
 That's why you are here and I will help you achieve it in Vue JS.
 Let's go!

 First, we set up <a class="link" href="https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties" target="_blank">custom variables</a> in CSS.
 Variables are also available in <a class="link" href="https://sass-lang.com/documentation/variables" target="_blank">SASS</a> and <a class="link" href="http://lesscss.org/#variables" target="_blank">LESS </a> in a slightly different format.